 I am still struggling with the challenge of finding a specific time to meditate, but my constant Mindfulness experience that makes me conscious by choice have brought great relief to my life.
 I am finding it increasingly possible to get time out, in the course of my day, and focus on my breathing.

 The knowledge that even my pains are transient has helped me to focus on anything that I wish without being disabled.

 Thanks for taking time to educate us and being patient with me and my colleagues."

 (Patrick Obel, Student Counsellor, United States International University Africa, Kenya)

-been practicing mindfulness and meditation, which has helped me with my anxiety, confidence and focus.
+“I attended David’s Mindfulness Program and learnt so much about myself and others.
+The program was amazing as it had a great balance of information, discussion and practice.
+During and after the course, I have been practicing mindfulness and meditation, which has helped me with my anxiety, confidence and focus.
 It has changed how I behave on a daily basis.
 It has really been life changing and I can’t thank him enough."

 (Rekha Kent, UK Trained and Accredited Leadership Coach, Facilitator and Consultant, Redstone Consulting Ltd)

 FOR INFORMATION ON FORTHCOMING LIVE COURSES GO TO THE MENU PAGE MINDFULNESS COURSE or 'MINDFUL WORKSHOPS' or VISIT Kanga Studio website: